A pioneering city with a spirit of friendship and innovation.Exhibitions generously funded by the City of Culture Trust

 Courtaulds had facilities across the UK but Coventry was its beating heart - its research centre that developed the products that made its name.

-In particular we focus on how Courtaulds in Coventry employed more women that men, and in particular Vera Furness, who led the research team which eventually created another world-changing product - carbon fibre.
+In particular, we focus on how Courtaulds in Coventry employed more women than men, and in particular Vera Furness, who led the research team which eventually created another world-changing product - carbon fibre.

 Coventry remains an innovative city and elements of the Courtaulds Company, and their specialisations, have been inherited and built upon, and so we also feature a few examples about specialist companies today.